ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 !!! warning "ICMP"

-    Please bear in mind that ICMP packets used by `ping` and `traceroute` can be blocked by other devices in the network.
+    Please remember that ICMP packets used by `ping` and `traceroute` might be blocked by other devices in the network.
 It does not mean that a device cannot be reached using SSH or Telnet.

 To make sure that the network device is available from IP Fabric VM, you can use the `telnet` and `ssh` client from the command line.